fthvgb1/goldendict-browser-helper/readme_en.md

 ### Primary features

-#### Invoke goldendict-ng
+#### Invoke Goldendict-ng or other Applications

-If can’t find word due to verb conjugation or noun plurality, try to right click mouse.

 ![dict](example/dict.webp)

+It's should running the server program for invoking other application or tapping any hotkeys

+Hint: If can’t find word due to verb conjugation or noun plurality, try to right click mouse.

-#### tts
+#### TTS

 The script can call browser speech synthesis voice Api; you should download the voice pack in all settings ->time & language ->speech add voice with windows system.
-MacOS also can add speech voice, but I not really kwon how to add in Linux.
+MacOS also can add speech voice, but I not really know how to add in Linux.

 #### OCR

 First install umi-ocr, then add screenshot OCR and tick copy result.
-It can be translated when setting the translate api in goldendict-ng
+It can be translated when setting the translate api in goldendict-ng.

+It's need run server program and set the screenshot hotkey to `win+alt+c` in umi-ocr.

 ![ocr](example/ocr.webp)

 #### Anki